Robin Doyon, trumpet and Andrea Pedro, piano

 Last August, Andrea’s chamber group, Adventure Trio, represented Alberta at the Federation of Canadian Music Festivals in New Brunswick, winning Third Prize.
 Also in August, Andrea performed Mendelssohn’s Piano Concerto in G minor with Orchestra North in Smithers, BC.
 In 2017, she toured northern BC with Orchestra North’s chamber ensemble, a group of advanced students and professionals.
 In the past several years, Andrea competed provincially in solo piano, and nationally in chamber music, receiving First Prize with her trio in the 2015 Federation of Canadian Music Festivals in Edmonton.
 Earlier in 2015, the same group, AJA Trio, won First Prize in the Friends of Chamber Music Young Musicians Competition in Vancouver.
 Andrea completed her BMus at Kwantlen Polytechnic University, studying with Jane Hayes from 2013 to 2017.

 A curious and dedicated pianist from northern BC, Andrea is most fond of 20th century Russian music and contemporary classical music.
 One of Andrea’s goals as an artist is to explore why classical music is relevant today and to find ways of sharing it with people, especially young people, in small northern communities.
 This year, she received a SSHRC grant for her project proposal on performing Canadian piano music in northern BC.
 In past years, she has given solo recitals in her hometown, Terrace, and neighbouring town, Kitimat.

 Although introduced to the instrument at age 4, it was only while dissecting frogs and CPUs in college that Andrea realized she wanted to spend her life exploring music.
 When not at the piano, she likes to play chess and draw graphite portraits

-Concert Sponsors: Terjon Holdings Ltd.
+Concert Sponsor: Terjon Holdings Ltd.